 GPUs are multi-core, multi-threaded processors, optimized for highly parallel computation.
-Their design focuses on a Single Instruction Multiple Threads (SIMT) model by devoting more transistors to data processing rather than datacaching and flow control [7].
+Their design focuses on SIMT model by devoting more transistors to data processing rather than data-caching and flow control [?].

 For example, Figure 3 shows a Tesla C1060 with its 4GB of global memory and 30 SM processors, each including :